My Interactions with customers – Meaningful career path for testing professionals

 I will be grateful for any comments on our initiative.
 I would love to get feedback from people working in the IT Services industry.

+How Holiday Readiness Testing is different?
 “Heartbleed” in OpenSSL: Act now!
 We can help you!
-Mobile Testing-Part 2 Steps to testing transformation – Adopting lean through catalog based testing models Mobile performance profiling Moving towards an output based testing strategy
+Mobile Testing-Part 2 Steps to testing transformation – Adopting lean through catalog based testing models Mobile performance profiling

 What is the difference between Marketing and Sales?
 (24) Is change inevitable? – A Scrum Master’s dilemma (22) A Dip in the Chart – An Agile Story (17) An inbuilt mechanism for innovation: organic & ecological (16) Mumbai Dabbawalas (16) View all